CesarGraeter/CesarGraeter/README.md

   - import the data set to a python notebook and explore it using pandas,
   - a little work to find best features and estimators,
   - tune the chosen model and
-  - deploy a web app that uses the model in the internet
+  - deploy a web app that uses the model over the internet

 Now, let me show you how do i did.
-The link below will send you to the python code that make the model happend.
+The link below will send you to the python code that make the model happened.
 Don't worry if you never wrote a code yet, it's very well remarked, don't be shy to click.

 https://github.com/CesarGraeter/Regressao/blob/main/bike_RandomForest.ipynb